Elan Language Reference

 Abstract Class ... must be declared before it is used

-If a class inherits from one or more abstract classes, then the latter must all be already declared (defined) earlier in the code file.
+If a class inherits from one or more abstract classes, then the latter must all have already been declared (defined) earlier in the code file.

 Member ... must be of type ...